eikek/docspell/website/site/content/docs/webapp/metadata.md

 "assignment" semantics.
 Docspell doesn't propose any workflow, but it can help to implement some.

-The tags are *not* taken into account when processing.
-Docspell will not automatically associate tags to your items.
-The tags are only meant to be used manually for now.
+The tags are *not* taken into account when creating suggestions from analyzed text yet.
+However, PDF files may contain metadata itself and if there is a metadata *keywords* list, these keywords are matched against the tags in the database.
+If they match, the item is tagged automatically.

 ## Organization and Person